 - Performing effective Internet research.

-- Evoking reader’s curiosity through ‘spikes’ to re-focus attention.
+- Evoking the reader’s curiosity through ‘spikes’ to re-focus attention.

 - Remembering that a bland monotonous article never scores.